 How To Burn Your Blogger Feed At Feedburner

 This is the page from which you can upgrade your feed with extras.
-To reach this page another time, simply go back to the home page of Feedburner.
+To reach this page another time, go back to the home page of Feedburner.
 Sign in with your username and password.
-It would help if you were now on my feeds page, which lists all of your feeds.
-To go to the feed management page for a specific feed, click on the feed’s name in the list.
+It would help if you were now on my feeds page, which lists all your feeds.
+To go to the feed management page for a specific meal, click on the feed’s name in the list.

 READ MORE :

 Go to your Blogger dashboard; select the Settings tab at the blog for which you have burned the feed.
-On the Settings page, select, Site Feed.
-At Site Feed, be certain that allow blog feeds is set at full.
+On the Settings page, like Site Feed.
+At Site Feed, ensure the allowed blog feeds are set to full.
 This can be confirmed by returning to your feeds page.
 In the post feed URL redirect section, type your feed URL.
-If you hover over the feed icon to the left of the feed you are working on; the feed URL will be shown.
+If you hover over the feed icon to the left of the feed you are working on, the URL will be shown.
 When entering the URL, the total URL must be included.
+Additional options, bells, and whistles with Feedburner and related services exist.
+If you follow this burning procedure every time you create a blog, you will put your blog in a position to be active in Web 2.0.

 Share